ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

   their own transparency log for their own users.

-Client implementations SHOULD generally be prepared to interact with multiple independent transparency logs.
+Client implementations SHOULD generally be prepared to interact with multiple independent transparency logs, as quickly migrating to a new transparency log is the  generally recommended way to recover from log failure.
 When multiple transparency logs are used as part of one application, all users MUST have a consistent policy for executing Search, Update, and Monitor queries against the logs in a way that maintains the high-level security guarantees of KT: